RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 <br> It's imperative the victim doesn't look at the operations, requiring 3rd parties.
 Think of frequency, target, source.

 Along with the case's circumstances of intimidation, violence, missing people, high wealth of opposition, <a href="https://abcnews.go.com/Primetime/LegalCenter/story?id=1625097&page=1">Hollywood fixers</a>, and suspicious activities, the online world similarly has been made threatening to exploit the <a href="https://datasociety.net/library/data-voids/">Data Void</a>.
-"Data voids are not unique to search engines; they occur on social media platforms, too."
+<br>"Data voids are not unique to search engines; they occur on social media platforms, too."

 ## <b>Questions:</b>
 <br>1.
 What other case studies can you think of similar to this one?